thomlom/blog/content/blog/time-management-productivity-developers/index.md

 ## 🙅‍♂️ Learn to say no

-That’s ironic that I write that even if I still don’t succeed in saying no to others.
+It's ironic that I write this because I still don’t succeed in saying no to others.
 But I’m fixing this.
 Here is a fact: **not doing things takes less time than doing things**.
 So, **learn to say no**.
 You don’t have to do every single thing we ask you.
 You want to spend most of your time in things that matter to you, that get you **closer to your goals**.
 Being in meetings half of your time as a developer may not be the smartest thing to do.
 However, say no in a **diplomatic** way.

 Another thing: **leave your ego** aside when we ask you to do something.
 It’s OK to be busy and not to have time to do additional tasks.